CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Introduction

-To sum up, our contributions are as follows: \begin{enumerate} \itemsep=0pt \item To the best of our knowledge, this research is the first to employ Large Language Models alongside chain-of-thought reasoning to investigate and tackle challenges in short-text classification STC tasks. \item We introduce Quartet Logic: A Four-Step Reasoning (QLFR) framework incorporating a novel Syntactic and Semantic Enrichment Chain-of-Thought (SSE-CoT) approach.
-This approach enables LLMs to effectively decompose STC tasks and address semantic sparsity and syntactic ambiguity by breaking them into more manageable subtasks. \item We propose a CoT-Driven Multi-task learning (QLFR-CML) method designed to enhance the performance of smaller models for STC tasks.
-This framework leverages task-aware knowledge transfer from LLMs to address the inherent challenges in STC tasks, which can alleviate the challenges of STC tasks in real-world scenarios. \item Comprehensive experiments were conducted using six challenging short-text benchmark datasets.
-The experiments confirm that our QLFR framework can significantly utilize LLMs for this challenging task and is superior to several novel baselines.
-QLFR-CML also shows its capacity to enhance smaller models, even with limited computational resources. \end{enumerate}
+To sum up, our contributions are as follows: \begin{enumerate} \itemsep=0pt \item To the best of our knowledge, this research is the first to employ Large Language Models alongside chain-of-thought reasoning to investigate and tackle challenges in short text classification tasks. \item We propose the Syntactic and Semantic Enrichment CoT (SSE-CoT) method to enhance the performance of LLMs for STC tasks.
+This approach enables LLMs to effectively decompose STC tasks and address semantic sparsity and syntactic ambiguity by breaking them into four subtasks. \item We introduce the CoT-Driven Multi-Task learning (CDMT) framework to improve the capabilities of smaller models in STC tasks.
+This framework transfers knowledge and CoT abilites from LLMs to smaller models to boost their performance. \item Comprehensive experiments were conducted using six challenging short-text benchmark datasets.
+The experiments confirm that our SSE-CoT method can significantly utilize LLMs for this challenging task and is superior to several novel baselines.
+CDMT also shows its capacity to enhance smaller models, even with limited computational resources. \end{enumerate}